MarkMoHR/LayerInbetween/README.md

 ## Citation

-If you use the code and models please cite:
+If you use the code and models, please cite:

 ```
 @article{mo2026layerinbetween,